Back to Kings Life index

 A foundation course — excluding any additional terms of English language preparation that may be added on at the beginning of the course — is completed in one academic year by all students.

-Both A-level and Foundation courses are offered on a full-time basis here at Kings.
+Both A-level and foundation courses are offered on a full-time basis here at Kings.

 Difference #2: UK student or International student